lowrycito/handbook/pages/study-manual-general-handbook-8-elders-quorum.md

   * Schedule ministering interviews (see 21.3).

   * Prepare and submit quarterly reports of attendance and the number of ministering interviews held.
+Attendance reports should include brethren serving in Primary and Young Men.

   * Help prepare an annual budget and keep track of expenses.

 8.3.5

-### Additional Callings
+### Additional Callings and Assignments

 The following additional callings may be helpful.
 The bishop and elders quorum president discuss whether they are needed.